peterkirgis/spiral-bench/README.md

-Here’s a complete `README.md` draft for the `sycophancy-delusions-eval` benchmark repo, written so someone new to it can quickly understand what it is, how it works, and how to run it:

----

-# Spiral-Bench — Multiturn Roleplay Evaluation for Sycophancy & Delusion Behaviours
+# Spiral-Bench: Multiturn Evaluation for Sycophancy & Delusion Behaviours

-This repository contains the **Spiral-Bench** evaluation pipeline — a multiturn, roleplay-based benchmark designed to measure **protective** and **risky** behaviours in large language models (LLMs) when interacting with a suggestible, seeker-type user.
+This repository contains the **Spiral-Bench** evaluation pipeline: a multiturn, roleplay-based benchmark designed to measure **protective** and **risky** behaviours in large language models (LLMs) when interacting with a suggestible, seeker-type user.
 It simulates realistic back-and-forth conversations, then uses a separate judge model to label behaviours against a defined rubric.

 ---